Ghostboard pixel

-How to Install Python IDE PyCharm in Ubuntu and Other Linux Distributions
+How to Install PyCharm in Ubuntu and Other Linux Distros

 A quick tutorial to show you how to install PyCharm in Ubuntu and other Linux Distributions.

-PyCharm is an IDE for Python development and has been considered as one of the best Python IDE by the experts.
+PyCharm is considered one of the best Python IDE by Python experts.

 The full list of features can be found here.
-You can read this comparison between professional and community edition to decide which version is suitable for you.
+You can read this comparison between professional and community editions to decide which version suits you.

 The installation steps are pretty much the same for all PyCharm editions.